 To contribute via PayPal: Click button in the right-hand panel.

 For other ways to contribute, see About Contributions.

 - Looking for more group rides?
 For starters, check Bicycling Monterey’s Master Calendar.

 - For more winter holiday tips–including about free Bike-and-Ride option to First Night Monterey, click here.

 How long has this annual event been going?
-Jim Wrona commented to Velo Club Monterey that 2013 would be the 15th annual!
-The Monterey County Weekly’s 2004 story acknowledged Wrona started it “six years ago.”
+Jim Wrona commented to Velo Club Monterey that 2013 would be the 15th annual.
+And the Monterey County Weekly likewise acknowledged the longevity of this event in their 2004 story.

 Read the Monterey County Herald’s 2011 story (12/19/11) by Kevin Howe, “Light on Wheels: Cyclists maintain unofficial bike parade tradition.”
 (Update from organizer Jim Wrona: A total of about 75 participants turned out for Critical Christmas 2011, Jim’s count taken on the return trip from Cannery Row.)